 Optimal Team Practice (OTP) is a policy passed by the AAPA House of Delegates in May 2017 that allows its state chapters to seek changes in state laws that will, among other things, eliminate the legal requirement for PAs to have a specific relationship with a particular collaborating physician in order to practice.

 PAEA is generally supportive of the policy, but we believe more work needs to be done to determine how OTP might affect new graduates and therefore how PA education might need to change.
-The PAEA Board of Directors is forming a task force to consider these issues, as charged by a motion from the membership at the annual Business Meeting at the 2017 Education Forum in October, and that report will be presented to the membership for the 2019 Business Meeting.
+The PAEA Board of Directors formed a task force to consider these issues, as charged by a motion from the membership at the annual Business Meeting at the 2017 Education Forum in October, and that report will be presented to the membership for the 2019 Business Meeting.

 To learn more about AAPA’s position on OTP, visit the OTP page of the AAPA website.

 The PAEA-led OTP Impact on Education Task Force, including members from AAPA, NCCPA, ARC-PA, AAMC, and other stakeholders, requests a one-year extension in the task force’s timeline, due to the continuing evolution of OTP as it plays out in the states.
 The extension is granted by the PAEA membership.
 The task force will deliver its final report at the 2019 Business Meeting.

 PAEA OTP Impact on Education Task Force begins work on charge to “address the implications of OTP for PA education and for new graduates as raised in the 2017 PAEA OTP Task Force Report.”

 The American Medical Association House of Delegates passes a resolution (#230) referencing the AAPA HOD’s adoption of Optimal Team Practice and opposing “physician assistant independent practice” and one (#214) “opposing state and national level legislative efforts aimed at inappropriate scope of practice expansion of non-physician healthcare practitioners.”